Energy Community: Critics

-The treaty has been criticised by the European Public Service Union as it lacks a social dimension.
+The treaty has been criticized by the European Public Service Union as it lacks a social dimension.
 The Energy Community acquis makes an explicit reference to public service obligations and customer protection.
 Whilst the Treaty may lack a legally binding acquis on social dialogue, the Contracting Parties have a legally binding obligation to foster social dimension within the process.
 In October 2007, the Parties signed the Memorandum of Understanding on Social Issues in the context of Energy Community.
-The Memorandum recognises that economic development and social progress are mutually linked and should go hand in hand.
+The Memorandum recognizes that economic development and social progress are mutually linked and should go hand in hand.
 It also spells out the importance and the necessity to involve social partners in the reform process.
 Ukraine and Moldova signed the Declaration of Memorandum of Understanding on Social Issues in October 2011.

-Environmental organisations from south-eastern Europe criticised the process in December 2008 as they believed that the ECSEE contains insufficient safeguard mechanisms to ensure that the well-intentioned promotion of energy efficiency and renewable energy is not drowned out by the promotion of large and often environmentally harmful coal and hydropower plants.
+Environmental organizations from south-eastern Europe criticized the process in December 2008 as they believed that the ECSEE contains insufficient safeguard mechanisms to ensure that the well-intentioned promotion of energy efficiency and renewable energy is not drowned out by the promotion of large and often environmentally harmful coal and hydropower plants.
 The Energy Community Ministerial Council decided to establish a task force in energy efficiency in 2007.
 It was renamed in 2013 to Energy Efficiency Coordination Group (EECG), providing a broad platform for cooperation between representatives of ministries and agencies in charge for energy and energy efficiency from Contracting Parties, Observer Countries and Participants.
 Since 2009 the Energy Community implements the core EU energy efficiency acquis.
 In the area of renewable energy the discussion to adopt the EU renewable energy directive started already in 2008.
 The Ministerial Council established a renewable energy task force in 2009 and adopted the Directive 2009/28/EC with binding renewable energy targets for 2020 in October 2012.
 In October 2015, the ministers decided to re-establish the renewable energy task force.
 The Energy Community Task Force on Environment has been operational since Spring 2011.